Chapter 2: Safety and Traffic, Section 2: Traffic

 The objective of traffic control is to provide for worker protection and the safe passage of public traffic—including bicycles, motorcycles, and pedestrians—through and around the work zone with as little inconvenience and delay as possible.

 Consideration for worker safety and the safe movement of traffic through work zones starts with planning.
 All contract plans and special provisions must include a traffic control plan, which may include T Series Standard Plans, detour plans, or motorist information plans.
-District construction should review it before the district submits the plans, specifications, and estimate to headquarters.
+District Construction should review the traffic control plan before the district submits the plans, specifications, and estimate to headquarters.

-Key personnel involved in traffic control have certain responsibilities and procedures as follows.
+Key personnel involved in traffic control have responsibilities, as follows.

 The resident engineer has the responsibility and authority for administering the traffic control plan and all other aspects of safety on construction projects.
 Administration of traffic control may be delegated to another person assigned to the project.